Bankart Repair In Singapore

 The shoulder joint is made up of numerous bones, muscles, ligaments, and other tissues.
 All of these must work together in good rhythm for the shoulder to function correctly.
 Even a well functioning shoulder can develop problems if not cared for properly or if overused.
 Also there is always the risk for injury.
-A relatively common injury to the shoulder is a Bankart lesion.
+In Singapore, a relatively common injury to the shoulder is a Bankart lesion.
 To better understand this condition, a working knowledge of the anatomy involved, the cause and potential problems associated with a Bankart lesion, and the surgery and rehabilitation process is helpful.

 The shoulder joint is actually a combination of many joints working together, but for now we will only discuss the glenohumeral joint, the main joint that most would consider the shoulder joint.
 The glenohumeral joint is where the upper bone of the arm, the humerus, attaches to the body at the scapula.
 The specific area of the scapula where the humerus attaches is the socket called the glenoid fossa.
 Running along the rim of the glenoid fossa is a band of cartilage called the labrum.
 The role of the labrum is to deepen the socket to allow greater congruency between the humerus and the glenoid fossa during movements of the arm.